NickeManarin/ScreenToGif/README.md

  * Feedback (reporting bugs, ideas, etc) [![Author's Twitter](https://img.shields.io/badge/Twitter-%40NickeManarin-blue.svg)](https://twitter.com/NickeManarin)
  * [Anyone can still contribute to the languages](https://github.com/NickeManarin/ScreenToGif/blob/master/LOCALIZATION.md)
  * Create a review. :)

+<h2>Please, avoid selling this app as yours</h2>
+I don't care if you copy the source code to use in your project, but please avoid simply changing the name and selling as your work.
+That's not why I'm sharing the source code, at all.

 <h2>Screenshots (and other images)</h2>